StarbirdTech/AI-Blueprints/ngc-integration/audio-translation-with-nemo/README.md

 - Synthesize spoken Spanish audio from the translated text
 - Log the entire workflow as a composite model in **MLflow**

+Ensure that in **Translate the Text**, you include the step **Extract the text from the first hypothesis**, according to the NeMo version.

 ### 2 ▪ Deploy the Nemo Translation Service

 - In AI Studio, navigate to **Deployments > New Service**.